Alphabet beats estimates with Nest in Google fold

 The snapshot of Nest's financials comes as Google is doubling down in its war against Amazon for the future of the smart home.
 People will spend over $50 billion on smart home tech in 2022 -- up from $31 billion this year -- according to Statista.
 But right now the gateway drug is smart speakers.
 Amazon dominates that world with its Echo devices, owning 69 percent of the market.
 Google Home, the search giant's Echo competitor, is far behind with 31 percent, according to a report by Consumer Intelligence Research Partners.

-By rejoining Google, the biggest part of Alphabet's business -- which includes search and Gmail -- Nest becomes part of the effort to get more machine learning and artificial intelligence into smart home products.
+By rejoining Google, the biggest part of Alphabet's business -- which includes search, Gmail and YouTube -- Nest becomes part of the effort to get more machine learning and artificial intelligence into smart home products.
 That includes Nest's $250 connected thermostat and $120 smoke detector.

+Last year, Nest sold more products than it did in the previous two years combined, Google CEO Sundar Pichai said Monday during a conference call with analysts.

+"The opportunity is clearly there," he said, regarding Google's consumer hardware efforts.
+"We're going to lean into it."

 Overall, Alphabet continued to rake it in.
 In the first three months of 2018, Alphabet tallied $31.1 billion in sales, beating analyst estimates of $30.3 billion.
-Earnings per share were $13.33.
+Earnings per share were $13.33, which included $3.40 because of the way its now counting "unrealized" gains in startup investments, such as Uber, according to Reuters.
 Analysts had expected $9.33.
-About $3.40 of that profit per share gain is due to the way it's counting "unrealized" gains in Alphabet's startup investments including Uber, according to Reuters.

-"We have a clear set of exciting opportunities ahead," Ruth Porat, Alphabet's CFO, said in a statement.
-"Our strong growth enables us to invest in them with confidence."

 The shares were basically unchanged in late trading.
 They closed Monday at $1,067.45.